Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Offline

 **Offline** is a collection of content that is individual to a user and is available when offline.
 The Mobile Workspace will attempt to keep this collection updated with the latest version wherever possible.
+You can search files and folders when the device is offline.

 ## Browse